wences-sanchez/Knowledge-Base/pages/Learning PHP, MySQL & JavaScript (highlights).md

 		- #[[orange]] #[[naranja]]
 	- -
 	- -
 	- Se puede llamar al constructor sin parámetros.
 Siempre y cuando no afecte a las variables internas de la clase.
-Cuando también está el constructor propio. #card
+Cuando también está el constructor propio. #car
 		- It is not necessary to explicitly declare properties within classes, as they can be implicitly defined when first used.
 		- ([Location 2357](https://readwise.io/to_kindle?action=open&asin=B00QUBHNFI&location=2357))
 		- #[[orange]] #[[naranja]]